 Speaking of battery life, the Galaxy S7 is sadly one of the slowest 2016 flagship phones when it comes to battery recharging, using Samsung’s rather ho-hum ‘Adaptive Fast Charging’ tech.
-The likes of Oneplus’ Dash Charge tech (found in the excellent OnePlus 3) is much faster, and we hope that Samsung can implement something similar in the Galaxy S8.
+The likes of Oneplus’ Dash Charge tech (found in the excellent OnePlus 3) is much faster, and we hope that Samsung's Galaxy S8 does a better job.

 Samsung Galaxy S8 vs Galaxy S7: Camera tech

 The Galaxy S7’s camera is still one of the very best smartphone snappers out there, like the Galaxy S6’s camera before it, so we’re expecting great things from the Galaxy S8.

 You once again have a 12-megapixel camera packed away on the back of the S8, with an f/1.7 aperture lens.
 Our test photos packed plenty of detail, with attractive results captured even in quite tricky conditions.
 The same clever Dual Pixel focus tech found on last year’s S7 and S7 Edge is again present, which helps provide a super-fast shutter action.
 And you again have Optical Image Stabilisation to counter hand judders, for a sharp final photo.

 You can once again shoot up to 4K resolution video, along with hyperlapse and slow-motion footage.

 Flip to the front and you get an improved f/1.7 aperture lens, just like on the rear.
 This can capture even more detailed photos in low light than the S7's selfie snapper.